queenofmadhouse/Algorithms-and-Data-Stuctures/README.md

 # Algorithms Challenge Repository [day 5 of 30]

-This is repository for my challenge: complete all Data Structures and Algorithms (course from leetcode) for 1 month
+> This repository is a challenge.
+Its purpose is to solve all algorithms and write data structures within exactly one month.

+### What is it for?
+I already have a pretty good knowledge of Java, but I wanted to delve into algorithms and data structures in more detail.

-#### All my solutions to problems by topic:
+### All my solutions to problems by topic:

 - Arrays and strings
 - Hashing